ledeprogram/courses/platforms/README.md

 ---
-instructor: Cathy O'Neil
+Instructor: Cathy O'Neil
-ta: Josh Vekhter
+TA: Josh Vekhter
+Time: TR 10am-1pm
-time: TR 10am-1pm.
-July 15-Sept 2.
+Dates: July 15-Sept 2
-location: For July 15 & 17 Baker Studio, then for the rest of July 6th floor of J-School, then for August in the Brown Institute
+Locations: For July 15 & 17 Baker Studio, then for the rest of July 6th floor of J-School, then for August in the Brown Institute

 ---